phflot/tfake/README.md

 ## Downloading the dataset

-To download the color images for the dataset, please use the links in the [FaceSynthetics repository](https://github.com/microsoft/FaceSynthetics).
+To download the color images, sparse annotations, and segmentation masks for the dataset, please use the links in the [FaceSynthetics repository](https://github.com/microsoft/FaceSynthetics).

 Our dataset has been generated for a warm and for a cold condition.
 Each dataset can be downloaded separately as